-I always thought hedgehogs as predominantly insectivores in the wild feeding on insects and it made sense to give them insects like mealworms to eat when they are kept as pets too.
+I’ve always thought of hedgehogs as predominantly insectivores in the wild feeding on insects and it made sense to give them insects like mealworms to eat when they are kept as pets too.
 I did a bit more digging in this area just to make sure this was the right thing to do.

 Are mealworms OK for hedgehogs?
 Mealworms can be eaten by hedgehogs but only in moderation, as giving them too many mealworms on a regular basis is bad and can damage their bones and teeth.
 Mealworms contain phosphorous that can leech the calcium out of bones and teeth, leading to Metabolic Bone Disease (MBD).

 Mealworms are likened in the same way as candy and as eating too much candy can cause health problems in humans, likewise eating too many mealworms can cause health problems for hedgehogs.

 How often should hedgehogs eat mealworms?

 Hedgehogs should eat mealworms once or twice a week but never exceed four mealworms in any week.
 Four mealworms a week is enough to give a hedgehog a treat but more importantly, provide them with a source of chitin to keep their spines healthy.

 1. Mealworms are addictive

 Mealworms are highly addictive to hedgehogs and in the video below, you can see as soon as our hedgehog Hynee gets the scent of mealworms (even though it’s the box we keep the mealworms in), he tries moves quickly to what he thinks are yummy mealworms.

 2. Mealworms are fattening

 It’s all too easy to take the lazy option and feed mealworms to hedgehogs.
 But they need a properly monitored diet to ensure they remain healthy.

 Eating too many mealworms introduces too much fat into the hedgehog’s diet and if this is not controlled, the hedgehog will gain weight.

 3. Mealworms can cause Metabolic Bone Disease

 Eventually, they will end up becoming obese and this will create a whole host of problems associated with being overweight, such as diabetes, fatty liver and kidney problems.

 I’ve seen many YouTube videos where people are feeding mealworms in large amounts to their hedgehogs which is extremely dangerous.